unredacted-word/spectacle/chapters/glossary.md

 ### pseudo-cyclical time (_temps pseudo-cyclique _)

-Also called “consumable time” and “free time”, this is time created outside the time spent working (see time of production), largely weekends, holidays, vacations, and festivals.
+Also called "consumable time" and "free time", this is time created outside the time spent working (see time of production), largely weekends, holidays, vacations, and festivals.
 It is the same as the time of production in that it is a homogeneous, fungible, and equally segmented unit of time.
 This time is